skylime/mi-core-mbox/README.md

 - `mbox_lmtp_key`: base64 encoded spipe key for lmtp (required)
 - `mbox_ssl`: ssl cert, key and CA for imaps and pop3s in pem format

-- `munin_allow`: hosts that are allowed to connect to munin, separated by space
-- `munin_deny`: hosts that are explicit not allowed, separated by space

 ## services

 - `993/tcp`: imaps